Just heard about a new supplement from a gym buddy and wondering “What are BCAAs?” You’re not alone.

 Be honest.
 What’s the use of feeling less fatigued if it doesn’t lead to improvements in performance?

 Besides, research also indicates that BCAAs may be more effective at reducing exercise fatigue in untrained individuals compared to trained ones (15).
-This means any benefit you enjoy (if any) would deteriorate over time.
+This means any benefit you enjoy (if any at all) would deteriorate over time.

 Psst: Want workout supplements that actually work at reducing fatigue and improving physical performance?
 Look no further than caffeine and creatine monohydrate.
 Because of how affordable and effective they are, you won’t regret investing in them.